PERLPORT(1) Perl Programmers Reference Guide PERLPORT(1)

 exit unless $Config{archname} =~ /\bsolaris\b/;

-fcntl Not implemented.
-(Win32)
+fcntl (Win32) Not implemented.

-Some functions available based on the version of VMS.
-(VMS)
+(VMS) Some functions available based on the version of VMS.

-flock Not implemented (VMS, RISC OS, VOS).
+flock (VMS, RISC OS, VOS) Not implemented.

-fork Not implemented.
-(AmigaOS, RISC OS, VM/ESA, VMS)
+fork (AmigaOS, RISC OS, VMS) Not implemented.

-Emulated using multiple interpreters.
+(Win32) Emulated using multiple interpreters.
 See perlfork.
-(Win32)

-Does not automatically flush output handles on some platforms.
+handles on some platforms.

 getlogin

-Not implemented.
-(RISC OS)
+(RISC OS) Not implemented.

-getpgrp Not implemented.
-(Win32, VMS, RISC OS)
+getpgrp (Win32, VMS, RISC OS) Not implemented.

-getppid Not implemented.
-(Win32, RISC OS)
+getppid (Win32, RISC OS) Not implemented.

 getpriority

-Not implemented.
-(Win32, VMS, RISC OS, VOS, VM/ESA)
+(Win32, VMS, RISC OS, VOS) Not implemented.

 getpwnam

-Not implemented.
-(Win32)
+(Win32) Not implemented.

-Not useful.
-(RISC OS)
+(RISC OS) Not useful.

 getgrnam

-Not implemented.
-(Win32, VMS, RISC OS)
+(Win32, VMS, RISC OS) Not implemented.

 getnetbyname